cvankerkhove/SIRV-Simulation-Model/README.md

 # SIRV-Simulation-Model
-This repo contains a code and a report of a epidemic simulator written in python with variable input.
+This repo contains code for an epidemic simulator written in python with variable input.
+There is also a report included written through an .ipynb